 3183 State Route 28, Old Forge

-Located in Old Forge, about a 5-hour drive northwest of New York City, this park features more than 50 rides and attractions for kids of all ages, such as the Flivver Cars, where kids can take a drive, 32 water rides, and daily circus shows.
+Located in Old Forge, about a 5-hour drive northwest of NYC, this park features more than 50 rides and attractions for kids of all ages, such as the Flivver Cars, where kids can take a drive, 32 water rides, and daily circus shows.

 Fantasy Forest at the Flushing Meadows Carousel